Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 Extraterrestrial travel complicates a lot of things we normally take for granted.
 How long is a year on the moon, in terms of magic?
 What counts as 'a day' on Albaxia?
 What about Terrus, in general?

 ## Earth or Terrus?
 Most D&D campaigns take place on Earth, albeit implicitly.
+We know this because according to the rules, a day is 24 hours, a month is 30 days, and a year is 365 days.
+Terrus is a different planet in a different solar system---the Ausarian Expanse.
+What constitutes a year on Terrus is not the same as Earth, and the state of technology is very different, as well.
+Terrus is the main hub of extraterrestrial travel, teeming with celestial stations that allow daily travel to distant planets that astromancers have discovered and colonized.

+## Magic on Different Planets

 # Chapter ?: Races
 The following are races of creatures that live on other planets.